elugens/hello-javascript/docs/general-javascript-questions/promises-async-await/async-await.md

 ---

-### When we need to wait for multiple (array) promises, what can we wrap them into to ensure proper handling (resolve/reject)?
+### When we wait for multiple (array) promises, what can we wrap them into to ensure proper handling (resolve/reject)?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
   <div><strong>Interview Response:</strong> When we need to wait for multiple (array) promises, we can wrap them in Promise.all and then await.
-In the case of an error, it propagates as usual, from the failed promise to Promise.all, and then becomes an exception that we can catch using try..catch around the call.
+In the case of an error, it propagates as usual, from the failed promise to Promise.all.
+It becomes an exception that we can catch using try..catch around the call.
 </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />